25 Goals for Teachers in 2025

 Decorating your classroom door encourages learning from the moment your students enter your classroom.
 When under a time crunch or not in an especially crafty mood, there are lots of classroom décor options that brighten up a room while providing a learning experience for your students.

 Model the kindness and compassion you’d like to see in your class.
 By showing a caring classroom, you can help create a caring classroom.
-The inspiring Bucket Filling From A to Z is one that students will review over and over again throughout the year.
+The inspiring Bucket Filling From A to Z is a book that students can review over and over again throughout the year.
 While the story focuses on an invisible bucket, you can create a classroom bucket that you fill with your students’ acts of kindness throughout the year.

 Take a break and get your class up and moving!
 Letting the energy out can help your class (and you) stay more focused for the rest of day.
 So, get up and jump, stomp, clap, or bounce.